 - freshly ground black pepper

-- a small handful of micro greens for garnish, washed and dried
+- small handful of micro greens or finely chopped green onions for garnish, washed and dried (optional)

-Use a food processor fitted with the grater attachment -- or a hand held grater -- to grate the potato and onion.
-(The former is much easier!)
+- Prep potatoes and onion.
+Use a food processor fitted with the grater attachment to grate the potato and onion.
 Then use your hands to squeeze as much liquid as possible out of the potatoes and onion.
-Potatoes have a very high water content, so you'll be surprised at the quantity of liquid; you can actually "wring out" the potatoes!
+Do this before measuring the amount you need.
+Potatoes and onions have a very high water content, so you'll be surprised at the quantity of liquid; you can actually "wring" them out.
 Doing this will result in much crispier potatoes.

-Crack an egg over each one and bake in the preheated 375 degree F oven just until the eggs are cooked, about 15 minutes.
+- Bake.
+Bake in the preheated 375°F oven just until the eggs are cooked, about 15 to 20 minutes.
 (I like the yolks runny and the whites completely solidified, but cook to your taste.)